ivanzanolla/Pharmagest/README.md

   Implements the Observer pattern.
 Since compatible NuGet packages were unavailable, I used a custom implementation I had developed in the past as a personal exercise.

 - **Pharmagest.WebClient**
-  Provides web service integrations (SOAP or REST).
-I noticied REST didn't work at all testing by myself with Swagger
+  Provides web service integrations (SOAP or REST) in async way.

 - **Pharmagest.WPF**
   Contains the views and view models, with dependencies injected from the model layer via DI.